 Hello again teacher friends!

-So, let’s get down to business.
+I’m so happy that you are here for this second post in my 5E Instructional Model series… So, let’s get down to business.
 In my last post, I introduced this blog series about understanding the not-so-scary 5E Instructional Model.
 I know that when I first started teaching science… I had no clue!
 Really, I was like a brand-spankin’ new teacher.
 So, I can imagine that if you don’t consider yourself a “science person”, but you find yourself teaching science…well, you may be feeling a bit of anxiety.
 Been there, done that.

 But let me say this…